Particle motion in neutron stars ultra-strong electromagnetic field: the influence of radiation reaction: Simulations in the Deutsch field

 \paragraph{Trapped particles.}

-Staying close to the neutron star, the structures formed by trapped particles is shown in figure~\ref{fig:trap_protons_rr} and figure~\ref{fig:trap_electrons_rr}.
-Again, we notice that these particles tend to avoid some regions while populating others that are well defined.
-Note that the order of the figure is for increasing $\rchi$ for protons but decreasing $\rchi$ for electrons.
+The structures formed by trapped particles remained close to the neutron star.
+These are shown in Figure~\ref{fig:trap_protons_rr} and Figure~\ref{fig:trap_electrons_rr}.
+Again, we noticed that these particles tend to avoid some regions while populating other well-defined areas.
+We also note that the order of the figure is for increasing $\rchi$ for protons but decreasing $\rchi$ for electrons.
 This highlights the symmetry between positive and negative charges when switching from $\rchi$ to $\pi-\rchi$.

-By comparison, without radiation reaction, in figure~\ref{fig:trap_protons_no_rr}, particles have quite similar positions, with the same regions being populated but some particles are further away from the neutron star when radiation reaction is disabled than with it enabled.
-We also notice that despite having less particles for the simulations, without radiation reaction the particles cover wider areas than with radiation reaction.
+As shown in Figure~\ref{fig:trap_protons_no_rr}, particles have quite similar positions whether radiation reaction is enabled or not, with the same regions being populated but some particles being farther away from the neutron star when radiation reaction is disabled.
+We also noticed that despite having fewer particles for the simulations, the particles cover a wider area when radiation reaction is not enabled.

-Actually, figure~\ref{fig:trap_protons_rr} shows that as $\rchi$ increases, the trapped particles are on average repelled further away from the surface of the neutron star.
-For $\rchi=60^{\circ}$, all these particles are extremely close to the surface of the neutron star ($r \in [0.105;0.135]$) and it is probable that given more time, these particles would eventually crash onto the surface because of the energy losses .
-We can notice that the particles form over densities around $\phi=0$, $\theta=2\pi/3$ and $\phi=\pi$, $\theta=\pi/3$.
-For $\rchi=90^{\circ}$, the structure has a spiralling tail of particles that seems to trail toward the surface of the neutron star while most particles are in a more densely populated region at slightly higher altitudes.
+Actually, Figure~\ref{fig:trap_protons_rr} shows that as $\rchi$ increases, the trapped particles are on average repelled farther away from the surface of the neutron star.
+For $\rchi=60^{\circ}$, all these particles are extremely close to the surface of the neutron star ($r \in [0.105;0.135]$), and it is probable that given more time, these particles would eventually crash onto the surface because of the energy losses .
+We noticed that the particles formed over densities around $\phi=0$, $\theta=2\pi/3$ and $\phi=\pi$, $\theta=\pi/3$.
+For $\rchi=90^{\circ}$, the structure has a spiralling tail of particles that seems to trail towards the surface of the neutron star, while most particles are in a more densely populated region at slightly higher altitudes.
 Again, these particles are concentrated around $\phi=0$, $\theta=3\pi/4$ and $\phi=\pi$, $\theta=\pi/4$.